 Santa Monica College maps, transportation, and campus parking information are available online at smc.edu/transportation.
-For detailed public transit information, contact: Santa Monica Big Blue Bus, (310) 451-5444 or TDD (310) 395-6024, web address bigbluebus.com; Metro, (323) GO-METRO, (323) 466-3876, web address metro.net.
-If you have Downtown Santa Monica parking questions, call the SP+ Parking Operations office at (310) 576-4743.
+For detailed public transit information, contact: Santa Monica Big Blue Bus, 310-451-5444 or TDD 310-395-6024, web address bigbluebus.com; Metro, 323 GO-METRO, 323-466-3876, web address metro.net.
+If you have Downtown Santa Monica parking questions, call the SP+ Parking Operations office at 310-576-4743.

 Students attending class at the SMC Emeritus Campus (1227 2nd Street) may park in the City of Santa Monica parking structure #2, adjacent to Emeritus on 2nd St. between Arizona and Wilshire.
-The standard parking rates for parking structure #2 are: first 90 minutes free, other times and fees are as posted in the City of Santa Monica parking structure and are subject to change.
+The standard parking rate for parking structure #2 is: first 90 minutes free, other times and fees are as posted in the City of Santa Monica parking structure and are subject to change.
+Emeritus faculty members will share SMC Performing Arts Center parking permit information in class with students attending classes at the SMC PAC campus (1310 11th Street) in order to avoid a citation.